As of October 2019

 The team will concentrate on developing preliminary design and will reach out to the public in 2020 for feedback.

 The City has been successful in receiving close to $10 million this year in federal, regional, and county funding.
 With a total project cost currently estimated at $17 million (costs will be further refined during the design process), the City continues to actively seek funding to complete construction.

 Design is expected to be completed in 2021.
 The right-of-way phase should conclude in 2022, with construction beginning later that year and project completion in 2023.

-Plans are underway to construct the Sound Transit Lynnwood Link Extension (LLE) through Shoreline with two light rail stations, Shoreline South/145th Street and Shoreline North/185th Street Stations, opening in 2024.
-In preparation for the arrival of light rail transit, the City has been pro-active in finding ways to get people to these stations safely and efficiently, including strengthening nonmotorized connections.
+Sound Transit has started construction of the Lynnwood Link Extension (LLE) through Shoreline with two light rail stations, Shoreline South/145th Station and Shoreline North/185th Station, opening in 2024.
+In preparation for the arrival of light rail transit, the City has been pro-active in finding ways to get people to these stations safely and efficiently, including strengthening non-motorized connections.

 With limited existing crossings of I-5 in Shoreline and future stations located on the east side of I-5, Council directed staff to conduct a 145th Station Access Feasibility Analysis to review options for a non-motorized bridge connecting the neighborhood to the west of the freeway to the Shoreline South/145th Station.
 Of the options reviewed, the bridge crossing in the vicinity of N 148th Street is estimated to cost the least, provide the shortest, most direct access to the Shoreline South/145th Station, and has the ability to draw from the most potential users.
 Council approved this as the preferred option on February 27, 2017.

 |Preferred Option Location - This is not a final design|

 This project supports 2017-2019 City Council Goal 3: Continue preparation for regional mass transit in Shoreline.
 Action Step 2.